How to Go From Nurse to Doctor: The Path From RN to MD

 How Much Does Medical School Cost for Nurses?

-In 2020, U.S. News & World Report released a list of the ten most affordable public medical schools.
-6 of the 10 are in Texas.
+In 2021, U.S. News & World Report released a list of the most affordable public medical schools.
 As seen in the table below, these low-cost medical schools are also ranked as some of the lowest, or not ranked at all in medical and osteopathic schools.
 While this may not seem important - graduating from a well-known and well-respected medical school can make a stark difference in residency placement and future job opportunities.

-For nurses there a plethora of advance medical degrees that do not require a four-year medical degree and a lengthy postgraduate residency and fellowship.
+For nurses, there is a plethora of advanced medical degrees that do not require a four-year medical degree and a lengthy postgraduate residency and fellowship.
 The most common are Certified Registered Nurse Anesthetist (CRNA) and Nurse Practitioner (NP).

-CRNA programs are typically three years, while NP programs can be completed in two years, if done full time.
+CRNA programs are typically three years and require a doctorate, while NP programs can be completed in two years if done full time.
 Furthermore, registered nurses are still able to work while attending these programs, whereas they cannot work while in medical school.
 Additionally, because NP and CRNA programs are seen as career advancements by hospitals, tuition reimbursement may be an option.
 Medical school would not qualify.

 Becoming a MD does have its advantages and it is understandable why some nurses want to further their career in this way.
 The best advice for anyone considering this path is to have a frank, open conversation with others in the medical field and determine if the length of school, associated financial responsibilities, and change in lifestyle will ultimately be worth it.